 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.

-As you can see these stocks had an average of 13.75 hedge funds with bullish positions and the average amount invested in these stocks was $60 million.
-That figure was $75 million in OXM’s case.
-Guess’, Inc. (NYSE:GES) is the most popular stock in this table.
-On the other hand Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) is the least popular one with only 10 bullish hedge fund positions.
-Oxford Industries, Inc. (NYSE:OXM) is not the most popular stock in this group but hedge fund interest is still above average.
-This is a slightly positive signal but we’d rather spend our time researching stocks that hedge funds are piling on.
-Our calculations showed that top 20 most popular stocks among hedge funds returned 37.4% in 2019 through the end of November and outperformed the S&P 500 ETF (SPY) by 9.9 percentage points.
-Unfortunately OXM wasn’t nearly as popular as these 20 stocks and hedge funds that were betting on OXM were disappointed as the stock returned 4.3% during the fourth quarter (through the end of November) and underperformed the market.
-If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 20 most popular stocks among hedge funds as many of these stocks already outperformed the market so far this year.
+As you can see these stocks had an average of 14.25 hedge funds with bullish positions and the average amount invested in these stocks was $82 million.
+That figure was $93 million in OXM’s case.
+Veracyte Inc (NASDAQ:VCYT) is the most popular stock in this table.
+On the other hand Bright Scholar Education Holdings Limited (NYSE:BEDU) is the least popular one with only 9 bullish hedge fund positions.
+Oxford Industries, Inc. (NYSE:OXM) is not the least popular stock in this group but hedge fund interest is still below average.
+This is a slightly negative signal and we’d rather spend our time researching stocks that hedge funds are piling on.
+Our calculations showed that top 20 most popular stocks among hedge funds returned 24.4% in 2019 through September 30th and outperformed the S&P 500 ETF (SPY) by 4 percentage points.
+Unfortunately OXM wasn’t nearly as popular as these 20 stocks (hedge fund sentiment was quite bearish); OXM investors were disappointed as the stock returned -4.9% during the third quarter and underperformed the market.
+If you are interested in investing in large cap stocks with huge upside potential, you should check out the top 20 most popular stocks among hedge funds as many of these stocks already outperformed the market so far in 2019.